Search

 Zoning, bypass damper Round ductwork Zoning damper

-Question: I would like to know how the hangers are attached to metal beams.
+I would like to know how the hangers are attached to metal beams.
 Also were the fire dampers should be in commercial applications.

 Thank you.

-In order to attach the hanger strap to the “Caddy strap hanger” you have to fold approximately 1” – 1 ½” of it by using simmers, long nose pliers or hands, hook the caddy strap up and smash the hanger strap with the hammer.
+In order to attach the hanger strap to the “Caddy strap hanger” you have to fold approximately 1” – 1 ½” of it by using simmers, long nose pliers or hands, hook up the caddy strap and smash the hanger strap with the hammer.
 After that you just have to hammer it to the metal beam.

-Because there are many types of metal beams some of them are thinner and some of them are thicker the “Caddy strap hangers” are made to fit thicker or thinner applications.
+Because there are many types of metal beams: some of them are thinner and some of them are thicker, the “Caddy strap hangers” are made to fit thicker or thinner applications.

 Split System Installation